DataDog/system-tests/docs/scenarios/parametric.md

 #### NodeJS

-There is two ways for running the NodeJS tests with a custom tracer:
+There is three ways for running the NodeJS tests with a custom tracer:
 1. Create a file `nodejs-load-from-npm` in `binaries/`, the content will be installed by `npm install`.
 Content example:
     * `DataDog/dd-trace-js#master`
 2. Clone the dd-trace-js repo inside `binaries`
+3. Create a file `nodejs-load-from-local` in `binaries/`, this will disable installing with `npm install dd-trace` and will instead mount the `../dd-trace-js` directory in the container and then `npm link` to it.
+This also removes the need to rebuild the weblog image since the code is mounted at runtime.

 #### Ruby